AVVI94/Breakpoints.Avalonia/README.md

     To resolve this, you should bind the control's XAML to the breakpoint provider in the window.
 You can do so like this:

      ```xml
+    r:Breakpoints.IsBreakpointProvider="True"
     r:Breakpoints.CurrentBreakpoint="{Binding $parent[Window].(r:Breakpoints.CurrentBreakpoint)}"
     r:Breakpoints.Values="{Binding $parent[Window].(r:Breakpoints.Values)}"
      ```

-    Yes, the control used as content shout not be marked as a breakpoint provider, if you makr it as a provider, the breakpoints will have values of the parent but will be calculated against the proxy control.
+    Yes, the control used as content must be marked as a breakpoint provider.
+The current breakpoint is provided by the binding.
+Sadly, the breakpoint values must also be binded to the source object.

 ## License